 Marijuana remains illegal at the federal level and across many states.
 Using marijuana where it is illegal puts you at risk of arrest, incarceration, and various issues stemming from these experiences—such as losing a job because you were arrested.

 Even where marijuana is legal, addiction may pose other legal concerns including:

 - being charged with driving under the influence

 - engaging in criminal acts, such as stealing, to get money for marijuana

 - engaging in doctor shopping or prescription forgery to get a marijuana prescription

-When marijuana saps a your motivation, it can destroy your performance at work.
+When marijuana saps your motivation, it can destroy your performance at school or work.
 Marijuana-related legal problems may slow your ascent up the career ladder, cause you to be fired, or lead your employer to question your integrity.